Michaelktker/my-agentic-rag/ADK_Task_Template.md

 Google's Agent Development Kit (ADK) is a flexible, open-source framework for building, evaluating, and deploying sophisticated AI agents.
 This template provides a comprehensive guide for implementing ADK-based solutions with production-ready patterns and best practices.

-**⭐ Updated for Polling Agent Architecture**: This template now includes patterns for handling long-running operations (like video generation) using the polling agent pattern instead of long-running function tools.
+**⭐ Updated for Production Patterns**: This template includes battle-tested patterns from real-world deployment including polling agents, MCP integration, media handling, and advanced artifact management.

 ## 🏗️ Core Architecture & Concepts